-Make a List Each Morning of 1 Must-Do, 2 Like-to-Dos, and 3 Nice-to-Dos — Complete at Least the Must-Do
+Make a List Each Morning and Complete at Your “Must-Do”

 - At the start of each day, make a three-part to-do list – one thing you must do, two things you’d like to get done, and three things it would be nice to get done.